vinaydhegde/testdriven-site/src/_posts/blog/2018-05-29-developing-a-single-page-app-with-flask-and-vuejs.md

 The following is a step-by-step walkthrough of how to set up a basic CRUD app with Vue and Flask.
 We'll start by scaffolding a new Vue application, using the Vue CLI, and then move on to performing the basic CRUD operations through a back-end RESTful API powered by Python and Flask.

-> First time with Vue?
-Take a moment to read through the [Introduction](https://vuejs.org/v2/guide/index.html) from the official Vue guide.

 *Final app*:

 <img src="/assets/img/blog/flask-vue/final.gif" style="max-width:80%;" alt="final app">